smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 Download and install Apache Maven: https://maven.apache.org/download.cgi

-## 1.2 Java Runtime Environment
+## 1.2 Java Runtime Development

+The Java Runtime Environment (JRE) can be used if the war files are pre-supplied and the OWASP requirement to remove the version string from HTTP error messages by repacking  %CATALINA_HOME%/server/lib/catalina.jar with an updated *ServerInfo.properties* file is not required.

-Download and install the Java Runtime Environment (JRE): http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
+Download and install the Java Development Environment (JDK): http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

+Make sure all the older versions of Java are removed.

 Configure Tomcat to use the default Java installed on the machine.
 This prevents upgrades from breaking *tomcat*!
 ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/configure_tomcat_app_java.png?raw=true "Setting Java version autodetect")